Liver cirrhosis: symptoms, causes, treatment

 Stages of liver cirrhosis

-It is very important not to ignore the primary symptoms of the disease, therefore, the signs of all 4 stages of liver cirrhosis will be given below:
+It is very important not to ignore the primary symptoms of the disease, so below are the signs of all 4 stages of liver cirrhosis:

-- The first stage is called compensatory.
-The inflammatory process has just begun, the patient feels weak, decreased attention, general malaise and often associates his condition with stress or lack of vitamins.
+- The first stage is called compensating.
+The inflammatory process has just begun, the patient feels weakness, decreased attention, general malaise and often associates his condition with stress or a lack of vitamins.
 However, very quickly the disease progresses to the next stage.

-- In the stage of subcompensation, irreversible processes begin to occur in the organ - normal tissues are replaced by rough connective tissues.
-The liver is still working normally, but subsequently changes its structure; on palpation, sharp edges and increased density are felt.
-The patient at this moment may feel nausea and vomiting, fever, pain in the peritoneal region and other symptoms.
+- In the subcompensation stage, irreversible processes begin to occur in the organ - normal tissues are replaced by coarse connective tissue.
+The liver still functions normally, but subsequently changes its structure; upon palpation, pointed edges and increased density are felt.
+The patient at this moment may experience nausea and vomiting, increased body temperature, pain in the peritoneum and other symptoms.

-- The decompensating stage is a serious disease, at this stage there is a high risk of death and the need for an organ transplant.
-This stage is characterized by constant bouts of vomiting, diarrhea, bleeding, muscle atrophy, impotence, and large weight loss.
-Complications often occur, such as blood poisoning, hepatic coma, pneumonia.
+- The decompensating stage is a serious disease; at this stage there is a high risk of death and the need for an organ transplant.
+This stage is characterized by constant bouts of vomiting, diarrhea, bleeding, muscle atrophy, impotence, and severe weight loss.
+Complications such as blood poisoning, hepatic coma, and pneumonia often occur.

 - At the last (terminal) stage, the patient falls into a coma, the organ is severely deformed and reduced in size, the spleen, on the contrary, is enlarged.
 Irreversible changes occur in the brain and the person dies.